Strange Interlude: Cast

-Five members of the original cast – Powers, Helen Westley, Burns, Ethel Westley and Walters – were still with the play when the production reached its first anniversary, and they had not missed a single performance.
+Five members of the original cast – Powers, Helen Westley, Burns, Ethel Westley, and Walters – were still with the play when the production reached its first anniversary, and they had not missed a single performance.
 Powers was compelled to leave the cast at the end of March 1929 due to exhaustion.
 The original Broadway production ran 17 months.

-Recent revivals of Strange Interlude have mostly edited the text to allow a three to 3.5 hour running time that can be accommodated in a normal, if lengthy, evening performance.
-Notable recent productions include the 1985 London and Broadway revival starring Glenda Jackson (also adapted for television - see below), a 2012 production at the Shakespeare Theatre Company in Washington, D.C., and a 2013 production at the National Theatre London, starring Anne-Marie Duff.
-In 2017 actor David Greenspan revived the play as a six-hour solo show at the Irondale Theater Center in Brooklyn, New York (state).
+Recent revivals of Strange Interlude have mostly edited the text to allow a three to 3.5-hour running time that can be accommodated in a normal, if lengthy, evening performance.
+Notable recent productions include the 1985 London and Broadway revival starring Glenda Jackson (also adapted for television — see below), a 2012 production at the Shakespeare Theatre Company in Washington, D.C., and a 2013 production at the National Theatre London, starring Anne-Marie Duff.
+In 2017 actor David Greenspan revived the play as a six-hour solo show at the Irondale Center in Brooklyn.

 Adaptations

 Strange Interlude was adapted by Hollywood only once, in 1932.
 The MGM film, which starred Norma Shearer as Nina Leeds and Clark Gable as Dr. Ned Darrell, was a shortened and toned-down version of the play.
 Voiceovers were used for the soliloquies.

 A 1963 Actors Studio production directed by Jose Quintero was issued by Columbia Masterworks Records in 1964.
-The company included Betty Field, Jane Fonda, Ben Gazzara, Pat Hingle, Geoffrey Horne, Geraldine Page, William Prince, Franchot Tone, and Richard Thomas.
+The company included Betty Field, Jane Fonda, Rip Torn replacing Ben Gazzara, Pat Hingle, Geoffrey Horne, Geraldine Page, William Prince, Franchot Tone, and Richard Thomas.
 The album set was five LPs and was nominated for a Grammy in the category Best Documentary, Spoken Word Or Drama Recording (other Than Comedy).

 A 1988 television version directed by Herbert Wise was based on a 1985 London stage revival and starred Edward Petherbridge as Charles, Glenda Jackson as Nina, and David Dukes as Ned (with Kenneth Branagh in the small part of Gordon Evans).
 This version follows O'Neill's original text fairly closely (except that it eliminates most of Act 7, a scene set when Gordon Evans is 11 years old), and allows the actors to speak their soliloquies naturally in the manner of the stage production.
 It was broadcast in the U.S. as part of the PBS series American Playhouse.